ackgz0/bigScout/README.md

 Used for embedding player data and generating scout-style reasoning.

 ### 📋 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.